Rahim373/UTube/README.md

 * gRPC
 * RabbitMQ
 * [Minio](https://min.io/) (Object storage)
-* ffmpeg
+* FFmpeg
 * ELK (Elastic, Logstash, Kibana) for logging
-* Vue 3
+* React (NextJS)

 ## :nut_and_bolt: Architecture (Current)
 ![utube.drawio.png](/utube.drawio.png)

 ### :speak_no_evil: Note
 This is an ongoing project.
-If you love to contribute, feel fee to create a PR.
+If you love to contribute, feel free to create a PR.